 This amount is the average sum insured of the 5330 market-representative quote profiles used to collect combined home insurance quotes.
 These values are updated annually, and for 2024 they are:

-For example, if a policy offers up to 20% of the contents sum insured for a particular feature, we score it as if it had a $25,000 limit.
+For example, if a policy offers up to 20% of the contents sum insured for a particular feature, we score it as if it had a $26,000 limit.
 These conversions happen when scoring category limits and item limits.
-Benefits “up to the sum insured” are not converted, as this skews the sample and is not usually representative of the benefit claimable.
+Benefits described as “reasonable cost” or “up to the sum insured” are not converted, as this skews the sample and is not usually representative of the benefit claimable.
 These policies are differentiated in scoring by the application of sublimit penalties.

 Penalties